ralphcajipe/BookstoreSystem/README.md

 >>> git pull origin main
 ```

-And this series of git commands repeats in development 🔂
+🔁 And this series of git commands repeats in development.